 We would observe in Section~\ref{sec:FPCA_sample} that the largest component of the variation present in the data is the variation in size of the region under rainfall.
 We use this crucial fact to handle censored data.

 Consider the area within each of the star-hulls of complete and censored regions under rainfall as realizations of a positive valued random variable.
 Some of these observations (where contours are fully observed) are complete observations, and some others (where contours are partially observed) are censored.
 If the censored contours had been fully observed, the area enclosed by them would have been larger.
 Therefore, the sizes of the contours may be regarded as right-censored data.
-The size distribution can therefore be estimated by using the Kaplan-Meier estimator of the survival function.
-The corresponding estimator of the distribution has (possibly unequal) positive probabilities allocated to the complete cases, and zero probability mass to the censored cases.
-Suppose $p_i$ is the probability mass allocated by the Kaplan-Meier estimator to the $i$-th contour, with $i$ running from 1 to $n$, the number of contours.
+The size distribution can be estimated by $1-\hat S(s)$, where $\hat S(s)$ is the Kaplan-Meier estimator of the survival function,

+where $s_1,\ldots, s_n$ are the contour sizes, $s^*_1,\ldots, s^*_m$ are ordered distinct complete contour sizes, $I(\cdot)$ is the binary indicator of the event appearing in its argument and $\delta_i=I(i^{th}$ contour is complete), $i=1,\ldots,n$.
+The corresponding estimator of the distribution function, $1-\hat S(s)$, has (possibly unequal) positive probabilities allocated to the complete cases, and zero probability mass to the censored cases.
+Let $\hat S(s-)$ be the left limit of $\hat S$ at $s$ and $p_i=\hat S (s_i-)-\hat S (s_i)$, i.e., the probability mass allocated by the Kaplan-Meier estimator to the $i$-th contour, $i=1,\ldots,n$.
 The mean and the covariance functions are then estimated as

 The eigenvalues and eigenfunctions $(\lambda_j,\varphi_j)$, $j=1,2,\ldots,$ are then estimated by replacing \eqref{sample_mean_cov} with \eqref{mean_cov_censored}.